 Grounded in the value of Aʻo (to teach and learn in a reciprocal relationship), we work to create inclusive, interactive spaces to hear as many voices as possible in multiple session formats.
 This year, weʻve added a new session type, STEMS² Service-Learning Experience, to provide opportunities to be in community and build a relationship with place through the lens of culture, identity, and interdisciplinary education.

-Now accepting proposals through May 31.
+Proposals accepted through May 31.

 Talk Story/Paper Session (Online) – Presenters facilitate knowledge sharing and discussion on a focused experience or research topic (30 min).